ctcl-bregis/slag-python/README.md

 ## Requirements
 This bot is meant to be hosted in a Linux environment.
 Some features may not be available on other platforms.

+As of January 31, 2024, the bot now uses pycord instead of discord.py